MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-smart-narrative.md

    ![Format Dynamic Value](media/power-bi-visualization-smart-narratives/8.gif)

-   You can do this by clicking directly on the value in the summary to format it or clicking on the edit button corresponding to the value in the review tab in the text box control.
+   You can do this by clicking directly on the value in the summary to format it or clicking on the edit button corresponding to the value in the review tab of the text box control.

    ![Format Dynamic Value Review tab](media/power-bi-visualization-smart-narratives/9.png)

    You can also the Review tab to review, delete, or reuse previously defined values.
 Clicking on the plus icon will insert the value in the summary.
-You can also show auto-generated values by toggling the option at the bottom.
+You can also show autogenerated values by toggling the option at the bottom.

 Sometimes, you will see hidden summaries symbol saying "Current data and filters produce no result for this value".
 This is because some summaries can be empty as there is nothing interesting to say.
 For example, a summary looking at high and low values in a line chart could be empty if it's a flat line but could be non-empty under other conditions.
-Note that, these symbols will be visible only when you try to edit the summaries.
+These symbols will be visible only when you try to edit the summaries.

    ![Hidden summary](media/power-bi-visualization-smart-narratives/10.png)